You are here: Urology Textbook > Prostate > Prostate cancer > Treatment options

 Life Expectancy Below 5 Years:

 TURP for patients with subvesical obstruction.
-A curative therapy is not necessary.
+A curative therapy is unnecessary.
 Hormone therapy is indicated for local or systemic progression.

 Metastatic Prostate Cancer: